microsoft/hands-on-lab-functions/docs/workshop.md

 <div class="task" data-title="Task">

 > - Check the README of the web app project to explore the environment variables supported by the Web App you deployed on Lab 0 and set the value of `FILE_UPLOADING_URL` to the url of the uploaded function which you have created in the previous lab.
-> - If you followed the solutions provided above to create your **AudioUpload** Function endpoint: Set `FILE_UPLOADING_FORMAT` to `binary`, as it will force the frontend to treat the Azure Function endpoint as a binary receiver, rather than a multi-part form receiver.

 </div>